blaix/tdubs/README.rst

     >>> verify(my_mock).called_with('foo')
     Traceback (most recent call last):
         ...
-    tdubs.VerificationError: expected <Mock ...> to be called with ('foo'), ...
+    VerificationError: expected <Mock ...> to be called with ('foo'), ...

 You can also verify that it was *not* called::